jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 print(pattern)
 ```

-The pattern consists of letters in descending order.
+The pattern consists of letters in ascending order.
 This is a pattern that is easily recognizable in the hex outputs
 of GDB and really useful to determine the return address offset on the stack.

 In GDB, start the program like this: